Mu93/blog-crud-app-next-rtk/README.md

 ```

 # Note
-- i used LocalStorage to simulate the actual server, but i know that LocalStorage doesn't work on server side
+- i have used LocalStorage to simulate the actual server, but i know that LocalStorage doesn't work on server side